bright/new-www/content/blog/breaking-down-the-alt-attribute-myth-in-img-tag-best-practices.md

 <div className="image">![Mozilla careers menu](/images/mozilla-careers.png "")</div>

 Exploring the DOM representation of Mozilla VPN, an intriguing observation is made regarding the **alt** attribute.
 It exists in the markup, yet its value is absent — neither assigned nor an empty string.
-In the upcoming comparison, we’ll delve into the distinctions between various approaches to handling a “missing alt attribute”.
+In the upcoming comparison, we’ll delve into the distinctions between various approaches to handling a “*missing alt attribute*”.

 <div className="image">![Mozilla's menu item - missing alt attribute value](/images/mozilla-menu-html.png "")</div>